versa-networks/devops/README.md

 ## Terraform
 Terraform examples please refer to the `terraform` folder.
 Different environments will have different sub-folders with examples for each.

+## cf
+Collection of AWS CloudFormation Templates/scripts and some configurations